-Like all uncontacted Indigenous peoples, the Hongana Manyawa are incredibly vulnerable to infectious diseases, munity.
+Like all uncontacted Indigenous peoples, the Hongana Manyawa are incredibly vulnerable to infectious diseases, such as flu and measles, to which they have little to no immunity.

-Uncontacted peoples typically lose between 50% and an average of around two-thirds of the population dying1. within three days of contact.2 In some cases, people have fled into the rainforest after experiencing contact without knowing they were carrying deadly diseases back to their communities.
+Uncontacted peoples typically lose between 50% and 100% of their population upon contact with outsiders, with an average of around two-thirds of the population dying1.
+Evidence shows that children can start to die from disease within three days of contact.2 In some cases, people have fled into the rainforest after experiencing contact without knowing they were carrying deadly diseases back to their communities.

 Figure 13 shows just four examples of Indigenous population collapse following contact with outsiders in Asia and South America.
 These epidemics are not just devastating in the short term.
 The Ayoreyo-Totobiegosode of Paraguay, for example, are still dying from diseases they first experienced following contact in the 1970s.3 Research indicates that it generally takes 150 years for a recently contacted population to stabilize their response to diseases after contact.4 Companies operating on uncontacted people's territories are likely to dramatically increase such exposure.
-For example, after Shell exploration teams cut paths through the territory of the uncontacted Nahua people in Peru in 1984, contact with people on these paths led to over half the Nahua dying from disease.5 such as flu and measles, to which they have little to no im-
+For example, after Shell exploration teams cut paths through the territory of the uncontacted Nahua people in Peru in 1984, contact with people on these paths led to over half the Nahua dying from disease.5